AdobeDocs/campaign-standard.en/help/integrating/using/requesting-the-ms-dynamics-365-with-acs-integration.md

 * **Step 1** - It is assumed that you already have, or are in the process of procuring, a license for Microsoft Dynamics 365 for Sales and for Adobe Campaign Standard.

-* **Step 2** - The standard integration offering is free to all customers; however, additional costs may apply depending on your requirements (see "Integration guardrails" and "Integration boundaries" sections.
-Integration SKUs will need to be added to your Campaign contract to be able to take advantage of the integration.
+* **Step 2** - The standard integration offering is free to all customers; however, additional costs may apply depending on your requirements (see "Integration guardrails" and "Integration boundaries" sections).
+A new sales order will need to be signed in order to take advantage of the integration.

-* **Step 3** - Complete pre-integration steps for Dynamics 365 and Campaign (see Configuring this integration section below).
+* **Step 3** - Complete pre-integration steps for Dynamics 365 and Campaign (see "Configuring this integration" section below).

 * **Steps 4-7** - The Adobe onboarding team will work with you through the onboarding process.